geoserver/geoserver.github.io/_posts/2024-08-03-geospatial-techno.md

 - In WFS requests, specify the features to be returned
 - In SLD documents, apply different symbolizations to features on a thematic map

 **Note.** This video was recorded on GeoServer 2.22.4, which is not the most up-to-date version.
-Currently, versions 2.24.x and 2.25.x are supported.
+We encourage all users to use the stable series, currently {{site.stable_branch}}.
 To ensure you have the latest release, please visit this [link](https://geoserver.org/download/) and avoid using older versions of GeoServer.

 ## Supported filter languages
 Data filtering in GeoServer follows the OGC Filter Encoding Specification, which provides a standard XML schema for encoding spatial, attribute, and temporal filters in GIS.
 This allows for customized queries to retrieve specific data from databases and web services while ensuring interoperability among GIS applications.
 GeoServer supports filters in both Filter Encoding Language and Common Query Language.